lintonye/learnreact.design/_posts/2017-06-20-reactjs-react-native.md

 # Learning Goals
 - What is React Native?
 Why its name includes "Native"?
-- What is a native app?
-What is a web app?
-Difference between the two?
 - What can we build with React Native?
 What about React?
 - What is ReactDOM?
 - What is React Renderer?